ultrapabs/runlogr/README.md

 - [ ] Create/delete comments on blogs and logs
 - [x] Follow/unfollow other users
 - [x] View a feed of followed users and their blogs/logs
-- [ ] Search for users by username
+- [X] Search for users by username and description

 ## Design Docs
 * [Wireframes][views]